-Written candidate consent (informed consent via candidate email is acceptable) is required in all cases before a request for an RoR service 1 or 2 is submitted to the awarding body as with these services candidates' marks and subject grades may be lowered.
+Written candidate consent (informed consent via candidate email is acceptable) is required in all cases before a request for an RoR service 1 or 2 is submitted to the awarding body as with these services candidates' marks and subject grades may be lowered/higher/remain the same.
 Candidate consent can only be collected after the publication of results.

-If a concern is raised about a particular examination result, the Examinations Officer, teaching staff and head of centre will investigate the feasibility of requesting an enquiry supported by the centre.
+If a concern is raised about a particular examination result, the Examinations Officer, teaching staff, CD's and head of centre will investigate the feasibility of requesting an enquiry supported by the centre.